guptayush2112/3T1D_Capacitorless_DRAM/README.md

 <b>• Synopsys 28nm PDK:</b></br>
 The 28 nanometer Process design kit by Synopsys was the focal point behind the Design and Analysis of this project.

-# Post-Layout Schematic and Simulation:
+# Schematic Design and Simulation:

 ## Schematic: